gupadovezi/gupadovezi/README.md

 ## Hi there, my name is Gustavo Padovezi!
+I’m a researcher & Data Scientist & Developer currently working on Artificial Intelligence, Machine Learning, Statistics and these topics applications to health science.
+My main work is with Python and R language.

 🎓 Master’s student in Physiotherapy at the University of São Paulo (UNICID)
 💻 Computer Science undergraduate student with a focus on health technology